Hell Gate, Montana: Abandonment

 Hell Gate collapsed as a settlement in 1865.
 The settlement had reached a grand total of 20 residents.
 But Worden and Higgins built a sawmill, flour mill, and new store at the site of present-day Missoula, and all the residents of Hell Gate moved to the new town practically overnight.
-Rather than take the town name with them, they adopted as the new name of their town the (garbled) Indian word for the valley, "Missoula."
+Rather than take the town name with them, they adopted as the new name of their town the Salish word for the area where the Clark Fork river enters the valley, "Missoula."
 The only residents were farmers, who had settled nearby.
 The county seat was moved from Hell Gate to Missoula in 1866.
 From 1887 until his death in 1905, the German-American Shakespearean actor Daniel E. Bandmann operated a ranch near Hell Gate in an area now known as Bandmann Flats.
 During this time he introduced to Montana McIntosh red apples, Percheron horses, Holstein cattle and several exotic breeds of chickens and pigs.

 By 1913, little was left of the town (which was now part of a privately owned ranch) except for a few buildings and four burial mounds of the Plummer gang.
 The site of the ghost town was featured as a stop on a self-guided tour promoted in a guide book to the state of Montana written by the Federal Writers' Project in 1939.